-Fall is also football season, which for many means weekends filled with game day snacks and tailgates.
+With football season, many weekends are filled with watch parties, game day snacks, and tailgates.
 The food we eat while watching games is a strong part of the football culture, and unfortunately, it’s not exactly a culture known for promoting health.

 It’s not only our waistlines that suffer when we eat too many fatty, salty foods.
 While the calories do add up and can lead to weight gain, certain foods can also cause inflammation and negatively impact gut health.
 Refined oils such as those used in fried foods, gluten, dairy, and processed snacks can all cause inflammation in the body.